Dec. 16, 2024

 [3] Source: Power-Sonic

-Lithium-ion batteries are rechargeable batteries that are commonly used in electronic devices such as smartphones, laptops, and electric vehicles.
-Like any other rechargeable battery, a Lithium-ion battery can lose charge over time when it is not in use.
-This is known as self-discharge.
+Lithium-ion batteries are widespread rechargeable batteries used in electronics such as smartphones, laptops, and electric vehicles.
+Like any rechargeable battery, a Lithium-ion battery can lose charge over time when inactive; this phenomenon is referred to as self-discharge.

-Generally, Lithium-ion batteries have a low self-discharge rate compared to other types of rechargeable batteries.
-However, self-discharge can still occur over time, particularly if the battery is not stored properly or is exposed to high temperatures.
+In general, lithium-ion batteries exhibit lower self-discharge rates in comparison to other rechargeable battery types.
+However, self-discharge can still occur if the battery is not stored appropriately or is exposed to high temperatures over time.

-To minimize self-discharge, it is recommended to store Lithium-ion batteries at room temperature, ideally between 20°C and 25°C. It is also recommended to store the battery at a partial state of charge, typically between 40% and 60%.
-This helps minimize the battery's stress and slow down the self-discharge process.
+To reduce self-discharge, it’s advisable to store Lithium-ion batteries at room temperature, ideally between 20°C and 25°C. Additionally, maintaining a partial state of charge, generally between 40% and 60%, helps alleviate stress on the battery and decelerate the self-discharge process.

 Call +91-

-Contact us to discuss your requirements of Low self-discharge rate low voltage lithium battery factory.
-Our experienced sales team can help you identify the options that best suit your needs.
+Contact us to discuss your requirements with respect to Low self-discharge rate low voltage lithium battery factory.
+Our experienced sales team can assist you in identifying the best options to suit your needs.

 Next: None